Libensemble/libE-HPC-Templater/README.rst

     ``$ ./templater --cori --forces``

 Users are presented with reminders on how they may need to customize or prepare their working environment or test configurations prior to templating.
+These instructions and reminders can be skipped by providing the ``--skip_instructions`` argument.
 In the event that previous templated tests are detected and the ``--reset`` argument is provided, the templater can assist the user with either removing the previous templated test directory, or overwriting specific test cases::